Check out our top-rated best bathroom sealants, perfect for stopping leaks, preventing mould and sealing gaps

 Reasons to avoid

 The 151 Silicone Sealant is a good option for small bathroom jobs, such as repairing tiles, where only a little product will be required.
-Of course, if you need more than this, you will be relieved to learn that it's also available in a 280ml tube with applicator [Amazon].
+Of course, if you need more than this, you will be relieved to learn that it's also available in a 280ml tube with applicator from Amazon.

-While it isn't quite as long-lasting as other sealants on this list, it is affordable, easy to apply and includes a screw-on applicator nozzle so you don't need a gun for application.
-It's also available in two different colour options to suit a variety of bathroom designs.
+While it isn't quite as long-lasting as other sealants on this list, it is affordable, easy to apply, and includes a screw-on applicator nozzle so you don't need a gun for application.
+It's also available in two different colour options to suit a variety of bathroom design ideas.

 How to choose the best bathroom sealant